adrian154/blog/public/blogposts/mob-spawning/blogpost.md

 ![pack spawn heatmap](packspawn-heatmap.png)

-As you can see, most of the attempts end up pretty close to the initial location; in fact, over 75% of all attempts are within 10 blocks of the initial location.
+Most of the attempts end up pretty close to the initial location; in fact, over 75% of all attempts are within 10 blocks of the initial location.
 We can find the cumulative distribution of pack spawn distance to determine how much overhang we need.

 ![cumulative distribution of pack spawn distance](distance-distr.png)